ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 William Lung has twice received the Stark Short Fiction Prize awarded by the City College of New York.
 An excerpt of his novel-in-progress False Idols appeared in Gaslight.
 William is a former Level I student.

 Andrea Marcusa’s essay “Boulevard Mohamed Bouazizi,” which she started in the Master Class, was accepted by Eastern Iowa Review.
-Her story “No Details of the Death Have Been Released” was named a semifinalist for Ruminate Magazine’s Willian Van Dyke Short Story Prize.
+Her story “No Details of the Death Have Been Released” was named a semifinalist for Ruminate Magazine’s William Van Dyke Short Story Prize.
+Her essay “Hammamm Language” appeared in Baltimore Review in spring 2017.
 Her stories have appeared in Third Coast Review’s Steam Ticket, River Styx and New South Literary Journal.
 Her flash fiction piece “Back” will appear in the anthology ITWOW Review, sponsored by Yellow Chair Review.
 Her essay “Of Sugar, Butter, Flour and Chocolate” was a finalist for the Dorothy Churchill Cappon Prize for the Essay, sponsored by New Letters.
 Andrea is a Master Class student.

 Deb McAlister had four poems appear in a recent issue of the online magazine flingquarterly.
 Three of the poems were written while she was a Writers Studio student.